Debugging Production Bugs with Session Replay: See What Users See

 How Session Replay Changes the Game

 • Visual Reproduction: Watch exactly what happened on their screen.
-See the bug occur in real-time.

-• Console Errors: JavaScript errors captured automatically, giving you stack traces and context.
+• Console Errors: JavaScript errors captured automatically.

 Session Replay Workflow for Developers